Karlskoga: 16th century

 Karlskoga and its surrounding area were sparsely populated in the beginning of the 16th century.
 It was not until the 1580s that the area started to see an increase in population, when Charles IX made people settle in the area.
 Ethnic Swedes (people from the historical provinces of Närke and Södermanland), and particularly Finns, began to settle the area, where they took up the farming method slash-and-burn.
 They were followed by Huguenots, fleeing religious oppression in France, and by other groups including both Dutch and German settlers, mostly skilled metalsmiths.

 The parish of Karlskoga was established in 1586 and a wooden church was soon built.
 It was small in size, and was solely made up of the sacristy still preserved at this site, which was a consequence of population increase in the years prior.
+The first priest elected was Olaus Gestricius (herr Olaf på Möckelnsbodar) by the late 1500s.

+Industrial era

+During the 17th century, fourteen small ironworks and eight water-driven hammers for producing bar iron were established.
+This encompassed the emergence of both Björkborn Works and Bofors Works.
+As the owner of both ironworks, Sigrid Ekehielm assumed the leadership of an industrial empire.

-The first priest elected was Olaus Gestricius, by the late 1500s.
-In the 17th century fourteen small iron works and eight waterdriven hammers for bar iron were established.
-Most of these were still operating in the 1860s, but the dominating ironworks was the one in nearby Bofors.
+Most of the original ironworks were still operating in the 1860s, but the dominating ironworks was the one in nearby Bofors.
 In 1871, Bofors produced 6,124 metric tons of iron, more than any other plant in Sweden.
-In 1882, Karlskoga parish (socken) had 11,184 inhabitants.
+In 1882, Karlskoga Parish (socken) had 11,184 inhabitants.

-19th century

 The town of Karlskoga has evolved around Bofors, which in the late 19th century was transformed from an iron works to a manufacturer of cannon and in the 20th century to a more diversified defense industry.
 Bofors was incorporated in 1873 and has since the 1880s been specializing in the lucrative manufacture of cannon.

+Alfred Nobel

 The most famous owner of Bofors was Alfred Nobel, who owned the company from 1894 until his death in December 1896.

-He had a key role in reshaping the ironworks to a modern cannon manufacturer and chemical industry.
+Nobel had a key role in reshaping the ironworks to a modern cannon manufacturer and chemical industry.
 During the summers of 1894–1896 he lived in the manor house Björkborn.

-Even though he died in his villa in Sanremo, Italy and had a home in Paris, it was decided that his legal residence was at Björkborn in Karlskoga.
+Even though he died in his villa in Sanremo, Italy and had a home in Paris, it was decided that his legal residence was at Björkborn in Karlskoga, which had been his final residence in Sweden.
 Because of that it was here his famous testament that was written in Paris in 1895 was legally registered, which eventually made it possible to establish the Nobel Prize.